Fordhall Community Land Initiative

 What’s it all about?

-The Fordhall Community Land Initiative is an industrial and Provident Society with charitable status.
-It is currently owned by over 8000 shareholders from across the UK and indeed the world!
-This society owns Fordhall Organic Farm, making it England’s first community-owned farm in 2006.
+The Fordhall Community Land Initiative is an Charitable Community Benefit Society (registered Exempt Charity with HMRC).
+It is currently has over 8000 community non-profit making shareholders from across the UK and indeed the world!
+This incredible society owns 128 acres of Fordhall Organic Farm, making it England’s first community-owned farm in 2006.

-Charlotte and Ben Hollins are now tenants of the Fordhall Community Land Initiative.
-Ben lives in the farmhouse and manages the farmland and the livestock.
-The farm shop and catering trailers are a commercial business run by Ben, from which he pays the rent and derives his income.
+Ben Hollins is the tenant of the Fordhall Community Land Initiative.
+Ben lives in the farmhouse and manages the organic farmland and livestock onsite.
+The farm shop and catering trailers are a standard commercial business run by Ben and his staff team, from which he pays the rent to the community society.

 Our Legal Structure

-The Fordhall Community Land Initiative is a charitable society set up for community benefit, established by Sophie Hopkins and Charlotte and Ben Hollins in 2005, alongside many other volunteers, to save Fordhall Farm from development.
-Fordhall had been chemical-free for over 65 years.
+The Fordhall Community Land Initiative is a charitable society set up for community benefit, established by Sophie Hopkins and Charlotte and Ben Hollins in 2005, alongside many other volunteers, to save Fordhall Organic Farm from development and to utilise the land for community and environmental benefit.

-The IPS structure allows shares to be sold to the general public.
-The shares are completely non-profit making and cannot be traded on the open market.
-They can be returned to the initiative or passed down in a Will, but cannot be traded.
+The community benefit society structure (previously Industrial and Provident Society) allows shares to be sold to the general public.
+The shares are completely non-profit making.
+They can be returned to the Society or passed down in a Will, but cannot be traded.
 This makes our society safe and secure to carry out the aims and objectives it was created to do.

 The society has the following aims: